bartczernicki/AzureOpenAILogProbs/README.md

   * A model that answered 100 questions with a confidence score of 80% and was correct 95 times would be underconfident.
 Note: This is outside the expected error range.

   The topic of calibration is not new and has been studied in decision theory and machine learning.
-  You can apply both decision intelligeence (cognitive science) and machiine learning techniques to further calibrate the model performance.
+  You can apply both decision intelligence (cognitive science) and machine learning techniques to further calibrate the model performance.
   * Calibrating Chat GPT for Its Overconfidence: https://hubbardresearch.com/chat-gpt-ai-calibration/
   * Calibrating LLM-Based Evaluator: https://arxiv.org/pdf/2309.13308.pdf